Study: Leadership and Followership in Startups

 There is currently a gap in the research about how leadership and followership evolve as startups evolve.
 The information collected in this study will be used to publish on the findings to fill this gap.
 This research will give startup founders useful insights on how employees grow into leadership and followership roles as startups evolve, along with practical tips for creating effective talent management processes.

+More information will be posted on this page as the research is published.
 For questions, please contact the researcher: Dr. Leah Sciabarrasi ([email protected]).

 This study was approved by the Institutional Review Board (IRB) of Excelsior University 2/2024.
 The study is expected to conclude in June 2024.